2010 Pacific typhoon season: Tropical Depression Omeka

-On December 18 the CPHC initiated special weather outlooks for a subtropical depression located near the International Date Line.
-The system soon crossed this line, and the next day JMA classified it as a Tropical Depression, about 2600 km to the west of Hilo, Hawaii.
-Although the JTWC has not issued an advisory on the system, they noted that it was a subtropical cyclone with sustained winds of at least 85 km/h and had a pressure of 990 mbar (hPa).
+On December 16, an extratropical cyclone developed in the western Pacific Ocean beneath an upper-level low, just west of the International Date Line.
+The system drifted southeastward, crossing into the Central Pacific on December 17, and developing into a subtropical cyclone.
+The storm re-entered the Western Pacific on December 19 after turning back to the southwest.
+An area of warm water temperatures fueled the development of thunderstorms, signaling the system's transition into a tropical cyclone, with an eye-feature in the center.
+The JMA classified the system as a tropical depression, located about 2600 km to the west of Hilo, Hawaii.
+The JTWC considered the system as subtropical due to the cold-nature of the circulation, with the presence of dry air from the northwest.
+The JTWC estimated sustained winds of at least 85 km/h and had a pressure of 990 mbar (hPa).
 However, there is a disagreement between warning centers on the nature of the system.
-While west of the dateline, the CPHC referred to the system as a tropical cyclone while the JTWC considered it a subtropical disturbance.
-Early on December 20, the JTWC issued its last significant tropical weather outlook on Tropical Depression 01C, as it crossed back over the International Date Line, back over the Central Pacific basin, passing on the authority of monitoring the system over to the CPHC.
-During the storm's time in the Central Pacific, it was known as Tropical Storm Omeka.
+While west of the dateline, the CPHC and JMA referred to the system as a tropical cyclone while the JTWC considered it a subtropical disturbance.
+Early on December 20, the system crossed over the International Date Line into the Central Pacific basin, where the CPHC named it Tropical Storm Omeka.
+The storm lasted three more days before dissipating.